Skip to content

 We will engage our community, embrace change, and make thoughtful, timely decisions.

-Implementing an FIS program will cause a great deal of change to current practices.
-While this can be challenging, we will engage our community and collaborate, embrace and champion this change in an effort to support advancing systems and process for the University.
-To that end, we will support timely decision making by Program Sponsors and Leadership.
+Implementing an FIS program caused a great deal of change to current practices.
+While this can be challenging, we engaged our community with an aim to collaborate, embrace and champion this change in an effort to support advancing systems and process for the University.
+To that end, we supported timely decision making by Program Sponsors and Leadership.

 Faculty Search